 You may decide to experiment with further customization by using the steps above to add additional logos or design elements on a larger canvas within the Canva platform.
 Or, for something even more custom, consider commissioning an artist from the Spoonflower Marketplace to help you create a professional and on-of-a-kind design for your brand.
 Spoonflower makes it easy to contact any artist you love by sending a message directly through our platform.
 First, be sure to log into your account.
 Next, navigate to an artist’s Spoonflower shop and click the Connect button under their profile image.

-If you use Spoonflower to print your own masks, wallpaper or anything else, we’d love to see it.
+If you use Spoonflower to print your fabric, wallpaper or anything else, we’d love to see it.
 Be sure to tag us on Instagram so we don’t miss it!